Our Services

 Helpful Resources

-Red light therapy is a promising adjunct in post-stroke rehab that boosts cellular energy production, reduces inflammation, and fosters neuroplastic changes for improved motor and cognitive recovery.
+Red light therapy (RLT) is a promising adjunct treatment in post-stroke rehabilitation.
+It works by boosting cellular energy production, reducing inflammation, and promoting neuroplastic changes that support improved motor and cognitive recovery after a stroke.

-There are several factors to consider when integrating RLT into your care plan.
-See below for important details on device selection, treatment protocols, safety considerations, and how to combine it with standard therapies.
+When integrating RLT into your recovery plan, several key factors matter: device selection, treatment protocols, safety considerations, and how to combine RLT with standard stroke therapies for the best results.

 Stroke is a leading cause of long-term disability worldwide.
 Traditional rehabilitation focuses on physical therapy, occupational therapy, and speech therapy.
 In recent years, researchers have explored adjunct therapies—like red light therapy (RLT)—to enhance brain repair through neuroplasticity.
 This article examines the science behind red light therapy for stroke recovery, how it promotes neuroplasticity, and what patients should consider when integrating it into rehabilitation.